-However, there are five notable exceptions that may help you recover a little of your hard-earned income from Uncle Sam.
-Just keep in mind that we’re home insurance researchers and analysts, not accountants.
+However, you still may be able to recover a chunk of your hard-earned income from Uncle Sam.
+We’re going to give you a few tips for doing just that.
+Just remember — we’re home insurance researchers and analysts, not accountants.
 Before you bank your next Caribbean getaway on tax rebates from your home office (yep, that’s one of the niftier tax deductions we’re going to explore), check with your accountant first.

 With that out of the way, if you tick off any of the following five boxes, you may be eligible for some kind of tax deduction from the federal government.